 During E3 this year, Microsoft unveiled not one but two future consoles.
 Project Scorpio will be the company's flagship, with full 4K gaming and high-end PC style specifications, but the first to hit the market is the Xbox One S.

-It is reasonably priced, especially when you consider it doubles as a 4K Ultra HD Blu-ray player, but is there really enough of an upgrade to consider a purchase over the original, especially as the latter will no-doubt be heavily discounted from now on?
+It is reasonably priced, especially when you consider it doubles as a 4K Ultra HD Blu-ray player, but is there really enough of an upgrade to consider a purchase over the original, especially as the latter has been heavily discounted for Black Friday and beyond?

 Xbox One S vs Xbox One: Design